TSiu88/pizza-parlor/README.md

 This site is the Week 4 Friday independent assignment for Epicodus' full time Intro to Programming and C#/React course.
 It is a site for a pizza company where the user is able to choose pizza size and toppings and get the cost for ordering.

 In this program the user is able to choose a size from a drop down menu, multiple toppings with checkboxes, and the sauce with radio buttons.
 The cost is calculated with a base cost based on size (small: $4, medium: $6, large: $8, and xlarge: $10) and then additional items add to that cost.
-All toppings other than cheese adds $2 per topping, and using garlic parmesan white sauce adds an extra $1.
+All toppings other than Mozzarella Cheese adds $2 per topping, and using sauces other than Traditional adds an extra $1.
 The user is also able to go back to edit the order after checking the cost.

 This program was to demonstrate use of constructors and prototypes for objects in JavaScript.